-- Loan servicer OppFi agreed to pay $1.5 million in restitution to more than 4,000 Washington, D.C. residents as part of a settlement announced Tuesday after D.C.’s attorney general sued the company for charging interest at an annual percentage rate (APR) well above the District’s 24% cap.
+- Loan servicer OppFi agreed to pay $1.5 million in restitution to more than 4,000 Washington, D.C., residents as part of a settlement announced Tuesday after D.C.’s attorney general sued the company, claiming it charged interest at an annual percentage rate (APR) well above the District’s 24% cap.

 - The lender also agreed to waive more than $640,000 in interest owed by those borrowers, and to pay a further $250,000 to the District.
 OppFi agreed to stop offering loans with APRs above 24% to D.C. residents, either directly or in partnership with a bank.